apache/flink/docs/content/docs/deployment/security/kerberos.md

 In production deployments, streaming jobs usually run for long periods of time.
 It is important to be able to authenticate to secured data sources throughout the lifetime of the job.
-Kerberos keytabs are the preferred authentication approach because they won't expire during the lifetime of long-running stream processing applications, unlike a Hadoop delegation token or ticket cache entry.
+Kerberos keytabs are the preferred authentication approach because they can be used during the entire lifetime of long-running stream processing applications, unlike a Hadoop delegation token or ticket cache entry (which expires).

+{{< hint info >}}
+Keytabs are subject to any password expiration policies that may be imposed on a principal.
+Thus, if a principal's password expires (or the password is changed), a keytab generated using that password will be rendered invalid.
+{{< /hint >}}

 Note that the credentials are tied to a Flink cluster and not to a running job.
 Thus, all applications that run on the same cluster use the same authentication token and all jobs within a cluster will share